stashed/docs/docs/guides/latest/auto-backup/workload.md

 backupconfigurationtemplate.stash.appscode.com/workload-backup-template created
 ```

 Now, automatic backup is configured for Kubernetes workloads (`Deployment`, `StatefulSet`, `DaemonSet` etc.).
-We just have to add some annotations to the targeted workload to enable backup.
+We just have to add some annotations to the targeted workload to enable periodic backup.

 **Required Annotations for Workloads:**